 Kombucha is made by adding specific strains of bacteria, yeast, and sugar to black or green tea, then allowing it to ferment for a week or more.

 Further, during the fermentation process that takes place to produce kombucha, a large amount of probiotic bacteria is produced.
-It also produces acetic acid and several other acidic compounds, trace levels of alcohol and gases that make it carbonated.
+It also produces acetic acid and several other acidic compounds, as well as trace levels of alcohol and gases that make it carbonated.

-For this reason, adding beverages like kombucha to your diet might improve your health in many ways.
+For this reason, adding beverages like kombucha might have many health benefits.

 3. Kombucha Supports A Healthy Gut

-As you already know, kombucha contains high levels of probiotics, enzymes, and acids.
-These top ingredients have been shown to be effective at eliminating heartburn, ulcers, and Gastroesophageal Reflux Disease (GERD).
+As you already know, kombucha benefits include high levels of probiotics, enzymes, and acids.
+These top ingredients are effective at eliminating heartburn, ulcers, and Gastroesophageal Reflux Disease (GERD).

 So by drinking kombucha, you may be able to help replenish lost gut bacteria.
 These good gut bacteria or Probiotics can help deter or provide relief from problems like IBS, diarrhea, and constipation.